simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 appreciate their power.
-They are only used to match the communications, but have no impact on the communication timing. ``put()`` and ``get()`` are matched regardless of their initiators' location and then the real communication occures between the involved parties.
+They are only used to match the communications, but have no impact on the communication timing. ``put()`` and ``get()`` are matched regardless of their initiators' location and then the real communication occurs between the involved parties.

 Please refer to the full `Mailboxes' documentation